dataPulverizer/interface-d-c-fortran/README.md

 ```

 ```
-$ ldc2 --betterC -Oz -release -linkonce-templates -run article.d
+$ ldc2 -betterC -Oz -release -linkonce-templates -run example1.d
 1.000000 2.000000 3.000000 4.000000 5.000000 6.000000
 1.000000 5.656854 15.588457 32.000000 55.901699 88.181631
 ```

+The following are helpful descriptors of the code below:

+* Full descriptions of the flags for the `ldc2` compiler are given with the `-help` flag, but the current flags are to reduce code size and bloat and create light-weight executables.

+* If you are new to D the `apply` function is an example of using meta-programming techniques to pass a function using the template [alias parameters][aliasParameters].
+Purity of functions can be enforced in D using the `pure` qualifier to indicate that the function can not have side-effects which is the case with the `fabs` function.

-`printArray` is used multiple times.
-We can explicitly mark this function with `pragma(inline, false)`.
+* The `printArray` function is used multiple times and can be explicitly marked with [`pragma(inline, false)`][pragma].

-`__gshared` is qualifier for global shared data.
-It places `x` in the DATA section of object file
+* The [`__gshared`][share] qualifier indicates global shared data - the default behaviour in C/C++, it places `x` in the DATA section of the object file.
-the same way like it would be in C.

-`extern(C)` was added to declare common C `_main` instead of D `__Dmain`
-because we do not use Garbage Collection and Exceptions.
-This allows to reduce code size 72 times (from 617.5 KB to 8.5 KB) of the final executable file.
+* Garbage collection and execptions are not used so `extern(C)` declares common C `_main` instead of D `__Dmain`.
+This allows the final executable to be reduced in size by 72 times (from 617.5 KB to 8.5 KB).

 The program example does not require DRuntime to be linked.

 ```
-$ ldc2 --betterC -nogc -Oz -release -linkonce-templates -c article.d
+$ ldc2 -betterC -nogc -Oz -release -linkonce-templates -c example1.d
-$ nm article.o
+$ nm example1.o
 0000000000000000 T __D7article10printArrayFNbNiAdZv
 0000000000000050 T _main
 0000000000000170 D __D7article1xAd